Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/apachetika.md

 Troubleshooting
 --------------

-* Make sure the Apache Tika service is running and accessible from the Sage WebUI instance.
+* Make sure the Apache Tika service is running and accessible from the Sage.is AI-UI instance.
 * Check the Docker logs for any errors or issues related to the Apache Tika service.
-* Verify that the context extraction engine URL is correctly configured in Sage WebUI.
+* Verify that the context extraction engine URL is correctly configured in Sage.is AI-UI.

 Benefits of Integration
 ----------------------

-Integrating Apache Tika with Sage WebUI provides several benefits, including:
+Integrating Apache Tika with Sage.is AI-UI provides several benefits, including:

 * **Improved Metadata Extraction**: Apache Tika's advanced metadata extraction capabilities can help you extract accurate and relevant data from your files.
 * **Support for Multiple File Formats**: Apache Tika supports a wide range of file formats, making it an ideal solution for organizations that work with diverse file types.